niuiic/part-edit.nvim/README.md

 <img src="https://github.com/niuiic/assets/blob/main/part-edit.nvim/usage.gif" />

-1. select code in virtual mode
+1. select code in virtual mode (only support "v" mode)
 2. use `PartEdit` to create new buffer
 3. save new buffer and the original file will also be updated.